monikacoder/finalCapstone/README.md

 <h4>Credits</h4>
 This project has been developed by Monika Nohwar ( that is myself!!!!!)

-My many thanks to the HyperionDev for the guidance, course material and amazing mentorship for teaching the Software Engineering course.
-I have learnt the Python skills as part of this course and bootcamp and I have also learnt enormously from the comprehensive review comments on my assessments.
+My many thanks to the **HyperionDev** for the guidance, course material and amazing mentorship for teaching the **Software Engineering** course.
+I have primarily learnt the **Python** language as part of this course and bootcamp and I have also learnt enormously from the comprehensive review comments on my assessments.